westenfalke/onomy-hugo-theme/exampleSite/content/README.md

     /home/westenfalke/CAHTFS/themes/onomy/exampleSite/content/posts/the third post.md created

 ## Let's Have A Second Look
-Hence this are all documents drafts, the flag `--buildDrafts` will do the trick <em>of rendering all the drafts</em> for the moment, so there is no need to change our newly created content yet.
+Hence this all of our documents are drafts, the flag `--buildDrafts` will do the trick _of rendering all the drafts_ for the moment, so there is no need to change our newly created content yet.

 ![hugo start parameter aligned with folder](/img/screenshot/hugo-parameter.png "hugo parameter and folder")